It’s a peanut thing

 We’re committed to quality, leadership, and efficiency in everything we do.

 That gives us a unique ability to connect every part of the industry; we deal in end-to-end peanuts, 365 days of the year.

 We share that growth with everyone in the market: farmers, manufacturers, and even our competitors.

-With Agrocrops, you’ll have a partner that places a premium on sustainability and eco-conscious farming.
+With Agrocrops as your peanut suppliers, you’ll have a partner that places a premium on sustainability and eco-conscious farming.

 Leaders in our field

 We’re the world’s largest fully integrated peanut company, handling 6.5% of global peanut consumption.

 We work globally with a local presence, but we work as one united team.

 Our process is entirely touch-free, eradicating food safety risks such as salmonella and E. coli.

 We use advanced technologies in our peanut processing: from biometric signatures to spectrometry and precision gravity separators.